smashedr/js-test-action/README.md

 - https://docs.github.com/en/actions/sharing-automations/creating-actions/metadata-syntax-for-github-actions

-JS Actions must be fully built in the action's environment.
+JavaScript Actions must be fully built in the action's environment.
 See the `build` in [package.json](package.json) for details.

 ## Actions Toolkit